 The needs and desires of older children to become individuals may cause them to make their families less of a priority, Moss says.

 “Now their friends and social life are more important than the family, which can be difficult for parents to understand and accept, especially when one parent understands it’s a progression of life and the other sees their behavior as being rude or disrespectful,” she says.
 “Often, it is a fine line.”

 Indeed, different parenting styles can complicate matters.
 Maintaining your relationship while caring for children takes lots of work, but it’s highly important for your kids – and yourselves.

 1. HOW CAN WE COMMUNICATE BETTER?

-Couples must be intent on keeping the lines of communication open between them, as well as the entire family, while juggling work, household tasks and raising children, says certified family life educator and program leader Maisielin Ross of the Family & Consumer Sciences Palm Beach County Cooperative Extension, University of Florida's Institute of Food and Agricultural Sciences.
+Couples must be intent on keeping the lines of communication open between them, as well as the entire family, while juggling work, household tasks and raising children, says Maisielin Ross, certified family life educator and former program leader of Smart Couples at University of Florida's Palm Beach County Cooperative Extension.

 “Choose one or two activities that you both enjoy that you can do as a couple,” she says.
 Some couples might choose to include their children in such activities while others may not.
 “It’s important to communicate your needs and to be aware of those filters that affect the way we communicate, as well as how our partner and children respond.”